lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 {: #fig-arch title="Architecture"}

 As discussed in RFC 9334, different security and privacy aspects need to be considered.
-For example, evidence may need to be protected against replay and Section 10 of RFC 9334 lists approach for offering freshness.
+For example, Evidence may need to be protected against replay and Section 10 of RFC 9334 lists approach for offering freshness.
 There are also concerns about the exposure of persistent identifiers by utilizing attestation technology, which are discussed in Section 11 of RFC 9334.
-Finally, the keying material used by the attester need to be protected against unauthorized access, and against signing arbitrary content that originated from outside the device.
+Finally, the keying material used by the Attester need to be protected against unauthorized access, and against signing arbitrary content that originated from outside the device.
 This aspect is described in Section 12 of RFC 9334.
 Most of these aspects are, however, outside the scope of this specification but relevant for use with a given attestation technology.
-The focus of this specification is on the transport of evidence from the attester to the relying party via existing CSR messages.
+The focus of this specification is on the transport of Evidence from the Attester to the Relying Party via existing CSR messages.

 # ASN.1 Elements